How researchers are challenging complex Japanese stereotypes

 Changing perceptions and increasing knowledge of East Asian culture in the UK has become a top priority for Kate and Mark.
 They’ve channelled this into events like Japan Now North - a week of activities celebrating the art, culture, literature and film of Japan.

-Over the last three years this has included photographers like Mika Ninagawa, film directors like Hikaru Toda and writers like Miri Yu.
+Running for three years, before being disrupted by the Covid-19 pandemic, Japan Now North, has included photographers like Mika Ninagawa, film directors like Hikaru Toda and writers like Miri Yu.
 ‘Japan is more complex and diverse than most people think and by learning more about another culture we can learn more about who we are as humans,’ says Mark.
 In 2019 for example, a series of female artists were invited to Sheffield whose respective work addresses the varied and complex position gender plays in Japanese society.

-The team intend to develop audiences for East Asian culture including film, arts and literature and also show to art spaces, like museums and galleries, that there is an appetite for this cultural experience beyond London.
+The team intends to develop audiences for East Asian culture including film, arts and literature and also demonstrate to art spaces, like museums and galleries, that there is an appetite for this cultural experience beyond London.
 ‘It's about educating people and growing awareness of Asia in a kind of non-stereotypical way, challenging stereotypes and informing the general public,’ says Kate.

 In 2019, the event was themed around diversity and showed artists, novelists and manga translators of both genders.
 ‘With an event like this you get a sense that all people and cultures are different, but also, not so different.
 There are aspects that unite us, like family connections or sexuality, and you begin to see these similarities with other cultures,’ explains Mark.
 Exposure to these similarities and differences is an important part of breaking down potentially damaging stereotypes.

-As well as disrupting stereotypes, Japan Now North informs new views on Japanese society with this year’s theme around futures.
+As well as disrupting stereotypes, Japan Now North informs new views on Japanese society and its future.
 We often think of Japan as a leader in the field of technology, from robotics to futuristic city design.
 But like any nation, they face challenges, including an ageing population and overcrowding.

 So what’s it like to have your mind changed by Japan Now North’s programme?
 Audiences have described leaving with a new found knowledge and a deeper understanding of another culture.
 Many have commented on how artwork, documentaries and literature they’ve been exposed to have challenged their perceptions of Japanese culture.
 Events like Japan Now North are filling a gap.